 Here are some screenshots of the Ubuntu 17.04 with same old Unity desktop (Not Unity 8) –

-You may find that it is not visuals that have changed, instead of performance, apps software have improved a lot.
+You may find that it is not visuals that have changed, instead of performance, apps software has improved a lot.
 Also, many old bugs have been resolved but new ones also await

 Download Ubuntu 17.04 “Zesty Zapus”

-Here is the link to download different flavours of Ubuntu 17.04.
+Here is the link to download different flavors of Ubuntu 17.04.

 Have you used it?
 How did you find it?
-Are you disappointed about hearing that Unity 8 is not default desktop?
-Tell me your overall view in comments.
+Are you disappointed about hearing that Unity 8 does not default desktop?
+Tell me your overall view of the comments.